 I’m glad to have this now because now we can get the wide-angle establishing shots and landscape-like shots.

-So, being f4 is not going to be great for low light, and it’s not going to be great for Super shallow depth of field, but you know in counter to that, the depth of field isn’t that bad, especially if you’re vlogging you want to show what’s behind you.
+So, being f4 is not going to be great for low light, and it’s not going to be remarkable for Super shallow depth of field, but you know, in counter to that, the depth of field isn’t that bad, especially if you’re vlogging you want to show what’s behind you.

-You’re not trying to obliterate the background, but again the fallback is that you’re not going to have the best low-light experience.
+You’re not trying to obliterate the background, but the fallback is that you will not have the best low-light experience.

 If you’re going to get this lens, it’s a pretty niche lens.

-Understand that if you’re using it for vlogging, it’s a particular thing you’re going to be using it for, and they know that’s a lot of money to drop on.
+Understand that if you’re using it for vlogging, it’s a particular thing you will be using it for, and they know that’s a lot of money to drop on.

 But it performs when you need it for that purpose if you need a vlog and a lens for vlogging.

-This is a perfect lens for it, and it will double up as the lens you use for landscapes, Astrophotography, and interior real estate shots, stuff like that establishing shots for your video.
+This is a perfect lens for it, and it will double up as the lens you use for landscapes, Astrophotography, and interior real estate shots, such as establishing shots for your video.

-It’s very specific, but if you’re going to put it to use, it’s going to create some amazing images.
+It’s peculiar, but if you put it to use, it will create some fantastic images.

 This is the lens that I use for all of my vlogs.

-Now, why is this a good vlogging lens?
+Now, why is this an excellent vlogging lens?
 You might ask.
-Let me walk you through my thought process before I bought this lens.
+Let me walk you through my thought process before I buy this lens.

 I needed something small and light.
-I needed something that would be a wide aperture for low-light situations and that nice shallow depth of field.
+I needed something that would have a wide aperture for low-light situations and an excellent shallow depth of field.

-I needed a lens I was actually going to be wide enough to vlog on, and I needed something to be budget-friendly.
+I needed a lens that would be wide enough to vlog on, and I needed something budget-friendly.